grafana/grafana/docs/sources/fundamentals/dashboards-overview/index.md

 * **Situation**: you want to combine two fields together, like concatenating Given Name + Family Name into one single full name field; combining/concatenating two fields together
 * **Situation**: you have CSV data, (all text), and you want to convert a field types (such as parsing a date or a number out of a string)
-* **Situation**: you want to do common filtering, joining, merging, or other SQL-like operations which may not be supported by the underlying data source or query language
+- You want to filter, join, merge, or perform other SQL-like operations that might not be supported by the underlying data source or query language

 {{< figure src="/media/docs/grafana/dashboards-overview/example-transforms.png" max-width="750px" caption="Transform Dialog" >}}

-Transforms are located next to the “Query” tab in the edit dialog for a panel.
-Select the kind of transform you want, and fill in the details to make the necessary data changes.
-The following image shows that just like queries, you can have as many transforms as you want.
-For example you can chain together changing a data type, filtering results, organizing columns, and sorting the result all into one data pipeline.
-Every time the dashboard is refreshed, it works continuously over fresh data from the data source.
+Transforms are located next to the **Query** tab in the edit dialog for a panel.
+Select the transform you want, and define the transform.
+The following image shows that you can have as many transforms as you want, just like queries.
+For example, you can chain together a series of transforms that make a change to a data type, filter results, organize columns, and sort the result into one data pipeline.
+Every time the dashboard is refreshed, the transform applies to the latest data from the data source.

 {{< figure src="/media/docs/grafana/dashboards-overview/example-transform-chain.png" max-width="750px" caption="Example chain of transforms" >}}